 - Would you like to showcase upcoming art fares and events you will be attending?

 Now that you have a clear vision of your art blog’s purpose, it is time to start working on your brand.

 Your brand is your promise to your customer.
 It tells them what they can expect from your products and services, and it differentiates your offering from that of your competitors.
 Your brand is derived from who you are, who you want to be, and who people perceive you to be.
 (Source: Entrepreneur)

 Many layers will create an artist brand, and each layer should be well thought out.

-Each layer will be a reflection of your business and, in turn, a reflection of you as an artist.
+Each layer will reflect your business and, in turn, a reflection of you as an artist.

-Learn how to build a brand your art business that will separate yourself from all of the other artists selling art online by downloading Create an Artist Brand Workbook.
+Learn how to build a brand your art business that will separate yourself from other artists selling art online by downloading Create an Artist Brand Workbook.

 Successful Art Blogs Start With Goals